The Health Benefits of Eating Avocados

 Avocados Have Heart-Healthy Oleic Acids

-Avocados are a high fat food.
+Avocados are a high-fat food.
 To prove it, 77% of the calories in it are from fat, making it one of the fattiest plant foods in existence.

 However, they don’t just contain any fat; it’s full of healthy fat.
 The majority of the fat in avocado is oleic acid, which is the same monounsaturated fatty acid found in olive oil.
 Similar to olive oil, avocado oil is resistant to heat-induced oxidation.
 Therefore, it is a healthy and safe oil to use while cooking.
 More importantly, the oleic acid in both avocado and olive oil is linked to reduced inflammation and positively affects the genes linked to cancer.

-And lastly, the fat in avocados help you absorb the nutrients of other foods!
-Some nutrients like vitamins A, D, E, and K, as well as some antioxidants, are fat soluble, meaning they need fat to by truly beneficial.
+And lastly, the fat in avocados helps you absorb the nutrients of other foods!
+Some nutrients like vitamins A, D, E, and K, as well as some antioxidants, are fat soluble, meaning they need fat to be truly beneficial.
 That’s where avocados come in!
 Cut up an avocado and add it to your salad!
 It will maximize the nutritional value of the other plant foods in the salad!

 Avocados Have Tons of Fiber

-Although avocados contain nine grams of carbs, seven of those are fiber so there are only two “net” carbs, making this a low-carb friendly plant food.
+Although avocados contain nine grams of carbs, seven of those are fiber so there are only two “net” carbs, making this a low-carb-friendly plant food.
 Containing large amounts of fiber means that avocados contribute to weight loss, reduced blood sugar, and a lower risk of acquiring certain diseases.

 Since fiber is filling, avocados prevent over-eating.
 Therefore, they are weight-loss friendly.
 In a study, where one group consumed avocados and the other didn’t, both groups answered questions about their satiety.
 Those who ate the avocado felt 23% more satisfied and were 28% less likely to want food over the next five hours.